-If you happen to have the king of all steaks at hand, I am sharing with you my tips on grilling a porterhouse steak.
+If you happen to have the king of all steaks at hand, I am sharing my grilled porterhouse steak recipe.
 These easy instructions and a delicious cowboy steak rub, you’ll certainly have a feast worthy of a king!
-Sponsored by Harris Ranch Beef Company.

 Growing up in Texas, I definitely got exposed to a lot of good steak and barbecue.
 But I have to say, that I really started appreciating it here in California, when I wanted to recreate those steakhouse meals at home.